APVR: Hour-Level Long Video Understanding with Adaptive Pivot Visual Information Retrieval: Experiments

-Fig. \ref{fig:comparison_qualitatively} presents representative qualitative results on hour-level video understanding, comparing our APVR framework with the baseline Qwen2.5-VL across four challenging samples.
-The results clearly demonstrate the unique advantages of APVR in both the semantic expansion and the subsequent retrieval process.
+Fig.~\ref{fig:comparison_qualitatively} presents representative qualitative results on hour-level video understanding, comparing our APVR framework with the baseline Qwen2.5-VL across four challenging samples.
+The results clearly demonstrate the advantages of APVR in both the semantic expansion and the subsequent retrieval process.

-Firstly, the semantic information expansion module in APVR significantly enriches the original query, providing the downstream retrieval process with comprehensive object, attribute, and relational cues that are otherwise missing when using only the raw query.
-This richer semantic context enables the retrieval module to more accurately identify and prioritize frames that are truly relevant to the query intent.

-Secondly, we observe that the pivot frames selected by APVR are highly correlated with both the query and the expanded semantic information, effectively filtering out irrelevant or redundant content.
-In long videos, there often exist temporally adjacent frames that are visually similar and all somewhat related to the query.
-If only a very limited number of frames are selected, it is easy to miss critical moments; conversely, retaining an excessive number of frames (e.g., 1024 frames) would cause out-of-memory (OOM) errors.
-APVR overcomes this dilemma by PFR and PTR and distills the most informative visual information within sufficient pivot frames.
+Firstly, we observe that the pivot frames selected by APVR are highly correlated with both the query and the expanded semantic information.
+APVR distills the most informative visual information within sufficient pivot frames.
 As a result, APVR empowers MLLM to efficiently comprehend long-form video content, providing accurate and detailed answers even in scenarios where baselines fail or generate hallucinations.
+Secondly, the semantic information expansion module in APVR significantly enriches the original query, providing the downstream retrieval process with comprehensive object, attribute, and relational cues that are otherwise missing when using only the raw query.
+As shown by ablation study results in Table~\ref{table_esi}, on LongVideoBench the performances decrease without expanded semantic information no matter the baseline MLLM.